magomimmo/modern-cljs/doc/tutorial-05.md

 > provide a basic functional interface to DOM manipulation that feels
 > natural in ClojureScript.

-When I first met [clojurescriptone][3] in searching for a CLJS guide, and read about [Design and templating][4], I found myself very much in agreement with the following reasoning:
+When I first met `clojurescriptone`in searching for a CLJS guide, and read about `Design and templating`, I found myself very much in agreement with the following reasoning:

 > Many Clojure web applications use [Hiccup][5] for HTML templating.
 If